codeanywhere/documentation-old/quicktutorial.md

 <img src="images/tutorial1.png" width="300" height="auto">

 Now, you can choose which predefined stack you’d use.
-In this tutorial, we’ll create an simple PHP container.
+In this tutorial, we’ll create a simple PHP container.
 Choose which OS you’d like to use - Ubuntu or CentOS - and decide whether you’d like for your Container to be Always on - meaning it will be turned on even when you’re offline.

 <img src="images/container-php.png" width="350" height="auto">